2021 Cherry Blossom Tour of Northern Japan

 Day 9: Hakodate

-This morning we leave Japan’s main Island on the shinkansen (through the undersea tunnel) for the northern island of Hokkaido and the city of Hakodate.
+Finally the shinkansen takes us through the under-sea tunnel to the northern island of Hokkaido and the city of Hakodate.

 Day 10: Hakodate

 Day 11: Sapporo

-(If you’re participating in the later Northern Japan tour [GSN-20b], then today we also visit some spots in the city where you may see the cherry blossoms in full bloom.)
+If you’re participating in the later departure of the Northern Japan Tours [GSN-21b], then today we also visit some spots in the city where you may see the cherry blossoms in full bloom.

 Day 12: Otaru

 Day 13: Sapporo & Goodbye

 After breakfast your 2021 Cherry Blossom Tour of Northern Japan concludes.
 Your options include staying a little longer in Hokkaido, returning to Honshu (the main Island) by trains or flight, possibly exploring other parts of Japan, or flying directly to one of Tokyo’s International airports to connect with your outbound international flight.
 Or even leave Japan from the international airport not far from Sapporo.
 We will be delighted to plan your personal post-tour extension to show you a different part of Japan.